 I was awarded the certificate below (yes, they spelled my last name wrong) which to this day is proudly displayed on the wall in my kitchen nook.

 I have been thinking of heading over to Amarillo with my son, Dustin, to give it another try for old times sake.
-I have a new strategy in mind this time and Dustin would participate right along side of me.
+I have a new strategy in mind this time and Dustin would participate right alongside me.
 The hefty modern-day price tag of $72 makes me a little hesitant to try it though unless I am confident I can eat the whole thing.

 I hope you enjoyed my little story and my own little claim to fame (small as it might be).